ronaldbradford/aws-tutorial/rds/mysql-aurora-major-upgrade.md

 ## WARNING

-The smallest instance type used for Aurora MySQL 5.7 is not valid with Aurora MySQL 8.0
+The smallest instance type `db.t2.small` used for Aurora MySQL 5.7 Cluster is not valid with an Aurora MySQL 8.0 Cluster.

     An error occurred (InvalidParameterCombination) when calling the CreateDBInstance operation: RDS does not support creating a DB instance with the following combination: DBInstanceClass=db.t2.small, Engine=aurora-mysql, EngineVersion=8.0.mysql_aurora.3.01.0, LicenseModel=general-public-license.
 For supported combinations of instance class and database engine version, see the documentation.

-## Supported bustable instance types for Aurora MySQL 8
+## Supported bustable instance types for Aurora MySQL 8.0

+You can find the list of supported instance classes in your region with:

     aws rds describe-orderable-db-instance-options --engine ${ENGINE} --engine-version ${NEW_MYSQL_VERSION} --query '*[].DBInstanceClass' | grep db.t
         "db.t3.large",
         "db.t3.medium",